-Today I found out Kentucky Fried Chicken is a Christmas tradition for many Japanese.
+Eating Kentucky Fried Chicken is a Christmas Tradition for Many Japanese

-KFC or just ‘Kentucky’ as the Japanese refer to it, has milked this Christmas tradition in the country ever since, and even portrays their founder and well known icon, Colonel Sanders, as the Father of Christmas, dressing statues of him outside every KFC in Santa suits.
-Colonel Santa!
+KFC has milked this Christmas tradition in the country ever since, and even portrays their founder and well known icon, Colonel Sanders, as Father Christmas, dressing statues of him outside every KFC in Santa suits….
+Yes, Colonel Santa!

-The custom of eating KFC for Christmas is so popular in Japan that you’ll not only see lines of people snaked outside every branch in the country, but people even reserve their buckets of chicken months in advance just to see it on their dinner tables on Christmas!
+The custom of eating KFC for Christmas is so popular in Japan that you’ll not only see lines of people snaked outside every branch in the country at this time, but people even reserve their buckets of chicken well in advance to make sure they don’t miss out.